davidstutz/kohana-hooks/guide/hooks/usage.md

 ## Get Registered Actions

-To get the number of registered actions on a given hook.
+To get an array of all registered methods on a specific hook:

-	Hooks::registered($hook);
+	$array = Hooks::registered($hook);

+The array is empty if no method is registered on the hook.

 ## Fire Hooks